 Fluctuations in interest rates could negatively affect the potential margins in respect of the Company sales of receivables and could make it more difficult for the Company to procure new debt on attractive terms or at all.
 The Company does not engage in interest rate derivative or swap activities to hedge its exposure to increases in interest rates.
+To mitigate this risk, the company is balancing the mix of its floating and fixed rate funding sources.

 Fluctuations in interest rates also have an effect on demand for the Company's products.
 As most of its customers obtain some form of financing for their real estate purchases, increases in interest rate levels could adversely affect the affordability and desirability of the Company's subdivision lots and housing and condominium units.
-In any case, the Company relies on its ability to continue developing projects that are affordable and attractive for its target market.
-While the Company cannot fully avoid all the adverse effects of interest rate fluctuations, to mitigate the risk, it continues to conduct various studies to be able to come up with arrangements to ensure that the project units are developed in accordance with the Company's standards.
+To mitigate the risks, the company factors in its costing and pricing provisions to for flexibility that will cushion possible impact of adverse interest movements affecting buyers' purchasing power.